openconfig/gnmic/docs/user_guide/targets/target_discovery/consul_discovery.md

   services:
       # name of the Consul service
     - name:
-      # templated name of the target
-      target-name:
-      # a mapping of Consul templated tags to add to all events from this taget.
-      # each key/value pair in this mapping will be added to metadata on all events.
-      # the templated value will be converted based on the Consul data for the target.
-      target-tags:
       # a list of strings to further filter the service instances
       tags:
       # configuration map to apply to target discovered from this service